whistlegraph/2022.aesthetic.computer/README.txt

        that's easy to find on mobile iOS but hard to reproduce otherwise.
   - [] Add "sign" command which writes a timestamp with a signature.
+       Should "sign" and mint be the same thing?
   - [] Add "mint" command to trigger a wallet signature request and produce a work.
        * Should be able to specify a contract here.